Gacnt/pokemon-golang/README.md

 Driven by Go's channels, concurrency, and amazingly fast protobuf interacting, this is aimed to be the fastest implementation of Pokemon-Gos API for easily building a fast, reliable, automated bot.

+Please look at the dev branch if there haven't been any commits to the master branch in a bit.

 **TODO**

 - [x] Authentication with Google